Associate Professor & Affiliate Faculty with Women’s, Gender, and Sexuality Studies

 Poetry Studies, Modernist Studies, Political Theory, Queer and Gender Theory

 Currently, he is writing a new critical book titled Life, Love, and War: Anarchism and Twentieth-Century American Poetry.
 The archives of three unaligned Leftist American poets and poet-activists—Muriel Rukeyser, Kenneth Patchen, and Robert Duncan—reveal clues about how poetic forms and conceptual vocabularies between 1936 and 1975 (the Spanish Civil War through Vietnam) tested the boundary between literature and politics.
 These poets' experimentation with form and subject matter can inform and help shift contemporary ideas about individualism and collectivism, as well as about art’s social role and political life.
-Similar ideas about the relationship between form and politics inform Professor Keenaghan's in-progress creative work, including two collections of poetry (Love Letters to My Husband and Palace Songs), and his ongoing meditative essay series Études, which explores the experience of "reading" texts, art, and activist discourse that have influenced his own ideas about the intersections and disjunctions of art and political life.
+Similar ideas about the relationship between form and politics inform Professor Keenaghan's own in-progress creative work, including two collections of poetry (Love Letters to My Husband and Palace Songs), and his ongoing speculative lyrical essay series Études, which explores the experience of "reading" texts, art, and activist discourse that have influenced his own ideas about the intersections and disjunctions of art and political life.

 Professor Keenaghan teaches graduate and undergraduate courses on modernist poetry and fiction, cold war and contemporary poetry, literature of the Left and new social movements, queer and gender studies, political philosophy, and literary theory.